 Guy is a community garden assistant, cultivating access to land and fresh food for the low-income community in the Portland area.
 He is also a student at USM who speaks and reads English, French, Lingala, and Swahili.
 Guy lives in Portland since seeking asylum from the Democratic Republic of Congo in 2013.
 While he is joined here with his sister, brother-in-law and niece, he misses family members that are still in the Congo.

-Many thanks to these 25th Anniversary Sponsors who have already committed their support!
+Many thanks to our 25th Anniversary Sponsors!

 Bangor Savings Bank